How to apply or appeal

 - a copy of the decision you’re appealing against (if you’re appealing a decision)

-- what your case is about, eg leasehold enfranchisement, rent increases, variation of a lease
+- what your case is about, for example leasehold enfranchisement, rent increases, variation of a lease

-- whether you’d like to go to the hearing - and whether you need special arrangements, eg because of mobility issues
+- whether you’d like to go to the hearing - and whether you need special arrangements, for example because of mobility issues

 - whether you’d like to call any expert witnesses